- Kansas authorities are searching for a missing toddler

-The body of an 18-month-old girl whose mother was found dead last week along with two others may have been discovered Saturday, police in Kansas said.
+A search is under way in Kansas for an 18-month-old girl whose mother was found dead along with two others this week.

-Three adult victims were found at a farm in Ottawa, Kansas, six days ago.
+Three homicide victims were found at a farm in Ottawa, Kansas, on Monday, but they were not identified until Wednesday.

-The Franklin County Sheriff's Office said 21-year-old Kaylie Bailey had been reported missing, along with the little girl.
+The Franklin County Sheriff's Office confirmed that one of the victims, 21-year-old Kaylie Bailey, had been reported missing last week along with her daughter, whose whereabouts remain unknown.

-They were last seen on April 28 at the farm, police had said.
+Bailey, and her daughter, Lana, were last seen on April 28 at the farm, Richards said.
 The Kansas Bureau of Investigation released conflicting information, saying the mother and daughter were last seen on May 1 on the way to the farm.

 The pair was reported missing on May 3 by family members.

-Investigators found Bailey's car in Emporia, more than 50 miles west of where the bodies were found.
+Investigators recovered Bailey's car in Emporia, more than 50 miles west of where the bodies were found.

 The other two homicide victims were identified as Andrew Stout, 30, and Steven White, 31.

-Bailey and Stout were friends and worked together as security guards, KSHB reported.
+Bailey and Stout were friends and worked together as security guards, CNN affiliate KSHB reported.
 Stout and White lived at the property where their bodies were found.